-- Design team includes - Representatives from middleware providers (AliEn, Condor, EDG, Globus,...) - Colleagues from the Operations activity - Partners from related projects (e.g. OSG) - gLite development takes into account input and experiences from applications, operations, related projects - Effective exchange of ideas, requirements, solutions and technologies - Coordinated development of new capabilities - Open communication channels - Joint deployment and testing of middleware - Early detection of differences and disagreements gLite is not "just" a software stack, it is a "new" framework for international collaborative middleware development.
+- Design team includes - Representatives from middleware providers (AliEn, Condor, EDG, Globus,...) - Colleagues from the Operations activity - Partners from related projects (e.g. OSG) - gLite development takes into account input and experiences from applications, operations, related projects - Effective exchange of ideas, requirements, solutions and technologies - Coordinated development of new capabilities - Open communication channels - Joint deployment and testing of middleware - Early detection of differences and disagreements gLite is not "just" a software stack, it is a "new" framework for international collaborative middleware development

-- More than 140 training events (including the ISSGC school) across many countries
+- More than 140 training events across many countries

-- >1200 people trained
+- >2000 people trained

 - induction; application developer; advanced; retreats

-- Material archive coming online with ~200 presentations
+- Material archive online with >200 presentations

 - Public and technical websites constantly evolving to expand information available and keep it up to date

 - 3 conferences organized

 - ~ 300 @ Cork

 - ~ 400 @ Den Haag

 - ~ 450 @ Athens